x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/configure-message-intervals.md

  **Summary**: Learn how to configure message expiration intervals, message retries, and message resubmissions in the Transport service on a Mailbox server or on an Edge Transport server.

-In Exchange 2016, you can configure message retry, resubmit, and expiration intervals in the Transport service on Mailbox servers and Edge Transport servers.
+In Exchange 2016 and Exchange 2019, you can configure message retry, resubmit, and expiration intervals in the Transport service on Mailbox servers and Edge Transport servers.
 For detailed descriptions of these settings, see [Message retry, resubmit, and expiration intervals](message-intervals.md).

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: less than 5 minutes

 - You can only use the Exchange admin center (EAC) on Mailbox servers.
-For more information about the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+For more information about the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Transport service" and "Edge Transport severs" entries in the [Mail flow permissions](../../permissions/feature-permissions/mail-flow-permissions.md) topic.